 Clare Wenham, Ph.D.

 Clare Wenham is an Assistant Professor of Global Health Policy at London School of Economics and Political Science (LSE).
-Her work falls in the cross-over between global health, international relations and epidemiology, focusing in particular on global health security thorough analysis of the Zika and Ebola outbreaks, and more broadly on the governance structures of disease control.
+She specialises in global health security and the politics and policy of pandemic preparedness and outbreak response, through analysis of influenza, Ebola and Zika.
+Her work considers global health governance, role of WHO, national priorities and innovative financing for pandemic control.
+More recently she has been analysing the downstream effects of global health security policy on women, with a forthcoming OUP book offering a feminist critique of the Zika outbreak in Latin America.
 Her work features in The Lancet, BMJ, Security Dialogue, International Affairs, BMJ Global Health and Third World Quarterly.
 At LSE she is the director of the MSc in Global Health Policy at LSE and sits on the steering committee of the LSE Global Health Initiative.

 Clare is currently leading a Wellcome Trust funded project to understand the impact of the Zika outbreak on how women access abortion, and in particular medical abortion, and how national regulation in Brazil, Colombia, and El Salvador impacted on women’s choices and abortion service providers activity during the health emergency.
 Clare is also completing a book manuscript offering a feminist critique of global health security through analysis of the Zika outbreak.